25hlarsen4/Spreadsheet/README.md

 Note: Two hours were spent debugging my strategy to detect cycles, but other than that my time was evenly distributed amongst the assignment tasks.

-Assignment 6 - Spreadsheet Front-End Graphical User Interface:		Predicted hours: 12		   Actual hours: \
+Assignment 6 - Spreadsheet Front-End Graphical User Interface:		Predicted hours: 12		   Actual hours: 12\
-Note:

-I have learned that while my time estimation skills are good since I often predict close to the actual time an assignment takes me, I could definitely work on my time management skills.
-More specifically, I have a tendency of "drafting" code/ not putting in my full effort when I first start doing an assignment, which often results in me having to spend more time fixing my loose mistakes later on.
-This is an inefficient way to work and manage time, and is something I will try to work on from now on.
+Note: We each spent those 12 hours working together via pair programming.
+Also note that several hours were inefficiently spent trying to understand the basics of how to set up the spreadsheet layout, but other than that, our time was spent evenly across the assignment requirements.

+Both of our time estimation skills are improving throughout this semester.
+In this first assignment working together, we were able to correctly guess how long it would take us.
+This tells us that we have an accurate perception of our own programming abilities and that each of our abilities line up fairly well.